 The NYC subway train 3D printed models crafted by this impressive hobbyist make his collection incredible and unique.

-If you have a 3D printed track with a train and wish to decorate your scene with an arch-truss bridge, there is a simple design that can be crafted.
-You can make it on any 3D printer with a bed of 10 inches or above.
+If you have printable train tracks with a train and wish to decorate your scene with an arch-truss bridge, there is a simple design to craft.
+You can make it on any 3D printer with a bed of 10 inches and above.

-The STL files can be printed several times, which means that you can build more than one arch-truss bridge over your railway.
+The STL files of the arch-truss bridge can be printed several times, which means that you can build more than one bridge over your 3D printed railway model.

 It is a fantastic addition to any fan of 3D printed trains, which is relatively fast and straightforward to make.